FlerioEU/erc721-token-color/README.md

 Potential extensions:
 ---
-+ Only the deployer of the contract can mint new tokens
++ Owner of token can transfer or burn it
-+ Deployer can assign new minters
++ Minter can create new tokens for other people
++ Token owner can create offer or receive offer for their token
 + Frontend shows your own tokens in one section and tokens owned by other people in a different section to emphasize ownership

 Interesting links: